SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.3.0.md

 Also, more detailed entries will now be added to the logs when setup errors have been detected (missing permissions, missing configurations, expired secrets, etc.).

 > [!IMPORTANT]
-> Note that, for this enhancement to work, the following changes have to be made to the Azure configuration and the DataMiner.xml file.
+> Note that, for this enhancement to work, the following changes have to be made to the Azure configuration and the *DataMiner.xml* file.
 >
-> - In Azure, add the API permission Application.Read.All.
+> - In Azure, add the API permission *Application.Read.All*.
-> - Copy the Azure app object ID (Azure AD \> App registrations \> \[your application\] \> Object ID) and, in DataMiner.xml, add it to the objectId attribute of the AzureAD element.
+> - Copy the Azure app object ID (Azure AD \> App registrations \> \[your application\] \> Object ID) and, in *DataMiner.xml*, add it to the *objectId* attribute of the AzureAD element.

 ### DMS Protocols